 Natural red beeswax with the rich color of New Mexican earth with sparkling mica powder in a modern, minimalist form.
 This piece contains beeswax, natural earth pigment, piñon resin and gold powered mica on wood panel.
 Lisa collected the resin and soil while hiking in the hills of Ojo Caliente outside of Santa Fe.
 This piece is 9x12 inches on a wood panel 1.75 inches deep, made in 2021.
-Signed and wired for hanging, price includes shipping.
+Signed and wired for hanging.

 What is encaustic?
 How are these paintings made?